Mariner 1: Background

-The first such opportunity of the Space Race occurred in late 1957, before either superpower had the technology to take advantage of it.
+The first such opportunity of the space race occurred in late 1957, before either superpower had the technology to take advantage of it.
 The second opportunity, around June 1959, lay just within the edge of technological feasibility, and U.S. Air Force contractor Space Technology Laboratory (STL) intended to take advantage of it.
 A plan drafted January 1959 involved two spacecraft evolved from the first Pioneer probes, one to be launched via Thor-Able rocket, the other via the yet-untested Atlas-Able.
 STL was unable to complete the probes before June, and the launch window was missed.
 The Thor-Able probe was repurposed as the deep space explorer Pioneer 5, which was launched March 11, 1960, and designed to maintain communications with Earth up to a distance of 20000000 mi as it traveled toward the orbit of Venus.
 (The Atlas Able probe concept was repurposed as the unsuccessful Pioneer Atlas Moon probes.)
 No American missions were sent during the early 1961 opportunity.
-The Soviet Union launched Venera 1 on February 12, 1961, and on May 19–20 became the first probe to fly by Venus; however, it had stopped transmitting on February 26.
+The Soviet Union launched Venera 1 on February 12, 1961, and on May 19–20 it became the first probe to fly by Venus; however, it had stopped transmitting on February 26.

-For the summer 1962 launch opportunity, NASA contracted Jet Propulsion Laboratory (JPL) in July 1960 to develop "Mariner A", a 1250 lb spacecraft to be launched using the yet undeveloped Atlas-Centaur.
+For the summer 1962 launch opportunity, NASA contracted Jet Propulsion Laboratory (JPL) in July 1960 to develop "Mariner A", a 1250 lb spacecraft to be launched using the yet undeveloped Atlas-Centaur vehicle.
 By August 1961, it had become clear that the Centaur would not be ready in time.
 JPL proposed to NASA that the mission might be accomplished with a lighter spacecraft using the less powerful but operational Atlas-Agena.
 A hybrid of Mariner A and JPL's Block 1 Ranger lunar explorer, already under development, was suggested.
 NASA accepted the proposal, and JPL began an 11-month crash program to develop "Mariner R" (so named because it was a Ranger derivative).
 Mariner 1 was the first Mariner R to be launched.